Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Functional tests: Movement patterns, stability, balance

-Treatment Plan
+Routine Plan

-Treatment Methods in Physiotherapy for the Neck
+Routine Methods in Physio Training for the Neck

-Manual Therapy
+Manual Training

 - Mobilization: Gentle, rhythmic movements of the cervical vertebrae to release restrictions and improve mobility